 The University offers a number of select fellowships that provide higher levels of support—up to $37,500/year—and full health care coverage.

 The Graduate School provides a subsidy of the health insurance premium cost for full-time, fully funded students who purchase the University health insurance plan.
 For information on eligibility criteria, please refer to the Health Subsidy Eligibility Policy.
 For the 2017–18 academic year, the base subsidy is $1,925, covering the bulk of the $2,313 premium.
 Additional information on the plan and the cost for spouses and dependents can be found on the University Health Services website.

 Graduate students are encouraged to apply for external funding to support their research.
-For more information on funding opportunities, see the research page under the Professional Development section of our website, which includes resources such as the Graduate Fellowship Database for external funding sources and COS.
+For more information on funding opportunities, see the research page under the Professional Development section of our website, which includes resources such as COS.

 Students should also contact their departments, associated institutes, and the Graduate Student Union (GSU) to inquire about additional resources.

 Virtually all programs provide additional summer support, with the frequency and levels of support varying according to discipline.